Are you looking to head out on some of the best weekend trips from Minneapolis (and the Twin Cities area)? We have you covered!

 Distance from Minneapolis to Great River Road: varies

-This weekend trip away from Minnesota is perfect for the people that like hopping to multiple destinations on your weekend getaway.
+This weekend trip away from Minnesota is perfect for people that like hopping to multiple destinations on their weekend getaway.

 The best thing to do on the Great River Road is to go kayaking, biking, or hiking.
 You can also go canoeing or fishing on the Mississippi River.
 The nearby river towns also offer great entertainment like wineries and breweries.

 There are plenty of amazing small towns tucked away in the area for you to explore on both the Minnesota and Wisconsin sides of the Mississippi River some of the must-visit spots are Red Wing, Hastings, Lake City, and Winona.

 Check out these top things to do in Red Wing, which is a must-stop town on any Great River Road excursion.

 On the Wisconsin side, stopping in La Crosse and Prescott.